malheiros7j/jbm-health-insurance-cross-sell/README.md

 Session that deals with the preparation of data so that Machine Learning algorithms can be applied.
 Some types of scaling and encoding were performed so that the categorical variables became numerical.

 ### Step 06.
 Selection of Algorithm Variables
-The selection of attributes was performed using the Feature Importance method of based tree algoritms.
+The selection of attributes was performed using the Feature Importance method of based tree algorithms.
 In which the most significant attributes were selected so that the model's performance was maximized.

 ### Step 07.
 Machine Learning Model
 Training of Machine Learning models.
 The model that presented the best performance against the database with applied cross-validation proceeded to the hyper parameterization of the variables of that model, aiming to optimize the generalization of the model.